 Your arrival and move-in date should be planned in coordination with your ability to obtain an F-1 student visa.
 Once you have secured your visa, you may proceed with making travel and housing plans.
 We strongly encourage students to not proceed with airfare or housing payments before receiving a visa.

 With regard to housing, the vast majority of international students choose to live near campus at one of three available options: The Union at Dearborn, Fairlane Meadows, and Fairlane Woods.
-The Union is the only housing provider that has a formal agreement with UM-Dearborn (although it is not University owned or operated).
-The Union provides apartment-style housing and is conveniently located adjacent to campus.
 You may learn more about available housing options on the OIA "Prepare to Arrive" page, https://umdearborn.edu/offices/office-international-affairs/incoming-international-students-prepare-arrive.

 Student organizations such as the Indian Graduate Student Association (IGSA), the Graduate International Student Organization (GISO), or the Chinese Student and Scholars Association (CSSA) are also available to assist with detailed information regarding local accommodations.

 Find contact information for each below: